 5. Plant Trees

 Sure growing trees is a solution that will take some time, but the idea is that if the trees are big enough, they’ll provide enough shade from the sun’s harsh rays.
 The tree will prevent your roof and windows from overheating, therefore you won’t need to keep your AC turned on as much.

 6. Stop Activities That Raise the Temperature Indoors

 There’s a reason everyone recognizes summer as grill season.
-Instead of using stove, or other heat generating equipments that raise your indoor temperature, try their alternatives.
-For example, instead of using a dishwasher, you can hand wash your dirty dishes.
-If you just have to use any heat generating item, just wait till night, when the temperature would have dropped and you won’t need to turn on your cooling system.
+Instead of using a stove, or other heat generating equipments that raise your indoor temperature, try their alternatives.
+For example, instead of using a dishwasher, you can handwash your dirty dishes.
+If you just have to use any heat generating item, just wait till night, when the temperature would have dropped, and you won’t need to turn on your cooling system.